 The friendship grew, according to Arnold, through their experience at the seventh International Conference on Communication and Media Studies in Ireland.

-The pair recounted their experience traveling to Ireland and presenting material on their chosen topic; a study of where Generation Zeta is receiving their news.
+The pair recounted their experience traveling to Ireland and presenting material on their chosen topic: a study of where Generation Zeta is receiving their news.
 Their contagious energy spread across the listeners.
 Simoncelli recounted that as a result, the crowd directed most of their questions to them.

 They described how the ability to present themselves in a meaningful and entertaining way tends to grasp people’s attention.
-Simoncelli and Arnold agreed that they prioritize being understood conversationally over the idealization of scholarly language.
+Both Simoncelli and Arnold agreed that they prioritize being understood conversationally over the idealization of scholarly language.

 “We held our own.
 People had a lot of questions and feedback.
 It shows people that Nicholls State University can compete with anybody,” Simoncelli said.